naiyerasif/site/content/blog/2019/2019-01-12-creating-an-express-middleware-using-typescript.md

 Server started at http://localhost:8080
 ```

-Send a request to the default endpoint using curl and you'll receive a JSON message.
+If we send a request to the default endpoint using curl, we'll receive the following JSON message.

 ```bash
 $ curl -X GET http://localhost:8080/